 Patents.
-Although the search for commercially exploitable inventions is not a specific function of the University, a discovery leading to an invention may be a byproduct of creative endeavor undertaken for other purposes.
+Although the search for commercially exploitable inventions is not a specific function of the University, a discovery leading to an invention may be a by-product of creative endeavor undertaken for other purposes.
 When such a discovery is made, it is the desire of the University to assist the inventor in evaluating, patenting, and exploiting the discovery.
-The purpose of this policy is to delineate procedures to encourage inventors to report discoveries with patent potential and to assist them while safeguarding the interests of all concerned parties.
-This policy pertains to all students, whether undergraduate, graduate or postgraduate, part-time and full-time members of the faculty and staff, all other agents and employees of the University, and all other individuals who have made substantial use of the resources of the University.
+The purpose of this policy is to delineate procedures to encourage inventors to report all discoveries and to assist them while safeguarding the interests of all concerned parties.
+This policy pertains to all students, whether undergraduate, graduate, or postgraduate, part-time and full-time members of the faculty and staff, all other agents and employees of the University, and all other individuals who have made substantial use of the resources of the University.

 It is the explicit intent of this policy to exclude any University claim to a discovery resulting from endeavor not supported by the University or endeavor to which the University's contribution is negligible.
-To safeguard against any future dispute as to University support, each discovery must be submitted for review in accordance with these procedures.
+The determination of University support and invention category is made by the Provost upon recommendation by the Patent and Copyright Committee in accordance with these procedures.
+To safeguard against any future dispute as to University support, all discoveries must be submitted to the committee for review.
 A written opinion of the University will be provided the inventor to include, when appropriate, release of any University claim to the discovery.